Date: October 18, 2022

 Into the shadows.
 Avery, Taz, and Braydan start back down the trail which leads down the upper half of the eastern slopes.

-Looking across the near-vertical northeast face!
+Looking across the near-vertical north face!

 Soon the easy scree trail came to an end, and it was time for some downclimbing!